mpratsaki/EcoCheck/README.md

 ---

-# EcoChecked
+# EcoCheck

-EcoChecked is a university project aimed at promoting environmental awareness and sustainability.
+EcoCheck is a university project aimed at promoting environmental awareness and sustainability.
 This app helps users track their ecological footprint and provides tips on how to reduce it.

 ## Features